chaitanyarathod/master/README.md

 # ansible-slv

 Ansible is a tool for configuring the content of servers (linux or windows).

-The servers themselves can be launched with Terraform (infrastructure config), but it can't handle content well - which apps are installed, or how their config files looks, or which users are enabled, so on and so forth.
+Terraform is used to automate *infrastructure*, Ansible is used to manage *content* of virtual machines, and Docker is used to manage *content* of containers.

 To set up your workstation with Ansible, see the end of this README.
-To set up a brand new machine, see the 'bootstrap' section.

 ## Run a playbook